jack828/jackburgess.dev/_blogs/tmux-statusline-in-c.md

 |:-----:|:-----:|
 | 6.785 | 2.492 |

 Over 2 times faster!
-Think of how many cycles and process forks you're saving your poor CPU from handling unnecessarily.
+Think of how many cycles and process forks you’re saving your poor CPU from handling unnecessarily.

 ## Conclusion

 With all the [awesome-tmux plugins available](https://github.com/rothgar/awesome-tmux) your statusline can quickly become unwieldy, poorly performing, and confusing to understand.

 There are many reasons why you may attempt to do something like this to your TMUX statusline.
-It can vary from eeking out performance and optimising early out of habit, or just as a learning exercise for a language you don't get to use at work.
+It can vary from eeking out performance and optimising early out of habit, or just as a learning exercise for a language you don’t get to use at work.

 In my case, I write in JavaScript at work, and like to dabble in C/C++ in my hobby projects - I just enjoy a challenge!

 ### Footnotes

 [^1]: Why do we use `typeset` and not just `/bin/time`?
-Because precision, that's why! <https://unix.stackexchange.com/a/204807>
+Because precision, that’s why! <https://unix.stackexchange.com/a/204807>